Shows students walking near the U

 In Year 3, you will explore fundamentals such as quantum and statistical physics, and you will have the opportunity to work in industry as part of our industrial training programme (INTRA) or optionally spend your placement working in one of the research groups in the School of Physical Sciences or DCU affiliated research centers, where you will assist with cutting-edge research projects.

-In Year 4, you will learn about digital signal and image processing, quantum computing, advanced machine learning, and artificial intelligence along with additional choice modules.
-You will also conduct your Year 4 project in DCU’s world-class laboratories and research centers, while a second part of the final year project will team you up into interdisciplinary teams tackling industrial led real-life problems in a collaborative, challenging manner.
+In Year 4, you will learn about image processing, quantum computing, advanced machine learning, and artificial intelligence along with additional choice physics modules.
+You will also conduct your Year 4 research project in DCU’s world-class laboratories and research centres and work in groups within a Data Analytics module together with students from other disciplines.

 Fees and Funding